nilsjor/ExPECA-examples/observability/README.md

 ## Conclusion

 This project provides a **fully automated, Docker-based monitoring solution** for ExPECA.
-By leveraging **Python scripts and Jupyter notebooks**, users can quickly deploy, configure, and manage the visualization environment.
+By leveraging **Python scripts and Python notebooks**, users can quickly deploy, configure, and manage the visualization environment.

 For further details, refer to the provided scripts and notebooks.